-The Professional Standards Authority Accredited Register programme was set up to provide assurance on the standards of registers of unregulated health and care occupations.
-Being accredited by the Authority offers enhanced protection to anyone looking for Play Therapy services – people now have the option of seeking practitioners on a register that has been vetted and approved.
+BAPT maintains a Voluntary Register of Play Therapists.
+This Register is Accredited by the Professional Standards Authority (PSA) www.professionalstandards.org.uk and is managed by BAPT in compliance with the standards set by the PSA for the operation of voluntary registers.
+The PSA Accredited Register programme was set up to provide assurance on the standards of registers of unregulated health and care occupations.
+Accreditation by the PSA offers enhanced protection to those looking to use Play Therapists services – Service users now have the option of seeking practitioners on a register that has been vetted and approved.
 Please see our general information page for more details.

 You will need to know the full name of the person whose registration you wish to check.
 Please enter their name into the form below and click on the SUBMIT button.
 Please ensure that you use the correct spelling.

 This register details qualified Play Therapists who have met BAPT standards for practice, in terms of their education and training, professional practice, clinical supervision and continuing professional development.
 Details of all of these standards can be found under the ‘Play Therapy’ Section of this website.
 BAPT registrants must demonstrate achievement of the BAPT Core Competences for Play Therapy and practice within the guidelines of the BAPT Ethical Basis for Good Practice in Play Therapy, within the Professional Conduct Policy.
 BAPT registered play therapists must also confirm each year that they are in good health, maintain fitness to practice and have current DBS clearance and public liability/ professional indemnity insurance.